mgeier/insipid-sphinx-theme-nursery/doc/configuration.rst

 .. theme-option:: right_buttons

-    List of templates to use on the right side of the title bar.
+    List of templates to show on the right side of the title bar.

     .. seealso:: :theme-option:`left_buttons`